 When you register for Pre-Travel or U8, all seasons are optional.
-You can register for the seasons you want.
-For U9 and U10, players are committing to the fall and spring seasons and winter (indoor) is not included in the fees.
-For U11-U12 players, when you register, you are committing to play in the fall, winter (indoor), and spring.
+You can register for all three seasons you would prefer (this is the best value).
+For U9 and U10, players are committing to the fall and spring seasons.
+The winter season (indoor) is not included in the fees unless a player purchases the annual registration (best value).
+For U11-U12 players, when a player registers, you are committing to play in the fall, winter (indoor), and spring.

 Yes, for U8 and above.

-Generally, boys play on Saturdays and girls play on Sundays.
-Occasionally, there are games that need to be rescheduled and games could be played on either day.
+Games can be played on either Saturday or Sunday.
+Occasionally, there are games that need to be rescheduled and games could be played during the week or on Friday evenings.

-Scholarships are available on a first come first served basis to families who qualify.
-The club has a separate scholarship application which can be found on the Tryouts web page or emailed upon request.
-Payment plans are available to everyone.
-Families can choose to go on a payment plan through our online registration system.
+Scholarships are available on a first-come first-served basis to families who qualify.
+The club has a scholarship application which can be found during the registration process or by signing into Sprocket Sports (select financial aid from the drop-down menu).
+Payment plans are available to all players.
+Families can choose to go on a payment plan during registration.

 Team Evanston fees are non-refundable.

 Teams begin practicing in mid August.
 The Team Evanston office will post practice dates and times during the summer.

 Our club understands that conflicts with other sports or activities can occur for some players.
 In the event that your child cannot attend practice, you should contact your coach and let him or her know.
 If there is an ongoing conflict that extends beyond one or two practices, you should discuss alternative options directly with your child’s coach.

 Soccer cleats, shin guards covered by socks, a properly inflated soccer ball, a water bottle, and a positive, high-energy attitude are required for tryouts.